5.3 Computer Architecture & Microprocessors

 Interrupts and I/O

-The CPU communicates with devices through I/O. Three approaches appear on the FE:
+The CPU communicates with devices through I/O in three ways the FE tests:

-• Programmed I/O (polling): the CPU repeatedly checks a status flag, wasting cycles while it waits.
+• Programmed I/O (polling): the CPU repeatedly reads a status flag, wasting cycles while it waits.

-• Interrupt-driven I/O: the device raises an interrupt when ready; the CPU suspends its current work, saves state, runs an interrupt service routine (ISR), then resumes.
+• Interrupt-driven I/O: the device raises an interrupt when ready; the CPU saves state (PC and registers), runs an interrupt service routine (ISR), then resumes the interrupted program.
 This avoids busy-waiting.

-• Direct memory access (DMA): a DMA controller transfers data between memory and a device without the CPU moving each word, freeing the processor for computation.
+• Direct memory access (DMA): a DMA controller transfers a block between memory and a device without the CPU moving each word, freeing the processor and interrupting only when the transfer completes.